-How do I choose the right gas fire?
+How do I choose the right gas fireplace and surround?

-There are many things to consider when choosing a gas fire.
-In a recent survey, the top key decision factors when shopping for new gas fires were:
+There are many things to consider when choosing a gas fireplace and surround.
+In a recent survey, the top key decision factors when shopping were:

 3. Fuel Type

 We believe that buying a gas fireplace doesn't have to be complicated.
 With all this in mind and to help you find the perfect fire and surround, we've answered the most popular questions below to get you started.